Authentication & API Keys

 Passwordless email auth, client vs agent API keys, permissions, and team-based access control.

-OwlMetry uses passwordless email verification for human users and API keys for programmatic access.
+Owlmetry uses passwordless email verification for human users and API keys for programmatic access.
 All resources are scoped to teams with role-based access control.

 Passwordless Email Authentication